catermelon/simplematrixbotlib/CONTRIBUTING.md

 If you want to contribute to simplematrixbotlib, the most direct method is to improve the source code.

-# How do I improve the Source Code?

-This project follows the Github Flow workflow.
-You may find the information located [here](https://guides.github.com/introduction/flow/) to be useful.

-### Ask First

-Before you begin, please discuss your planned improvements with a maintainer in our [Matrix Room](https://matrix.to/#/#simplematrixbotlib:matrix.org).
-This is to make sure that your changes are aligned with the goals of this project, which can help you avoid wasting your time and effort.
+- Discuss your planned improvements with a maintainer in our [Matrix Room](https://matrix.to/#/#simplematrixbotlib:matrix.org) to ensure that they are aligned with the goals of this project.
+- Fork the repository, and create a new branch for your issue (e.g. 60/decryption-error).
+- Make your changes.
+Each distinct change should be in a separate commit with a descriptive commit message written in [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood).
+- Make a pull request and receive feedback.
+Make changes in response to feedback.
+- Before a maintainer merges the pull request, the branch should have no conflicts with the master branch.
+Merge the master branch into the branch and ensure that the updates are not disruptive.